AbhyankarSwarali/Python_Projects/Password_Manager/README.md

 [Fernet](https://cryptography.io/en/latest/fernet/) is a symmetric encryption method provided by the `cryptography` library in Python.
-It guarantees:\
+It
+guarantees:
-- **Confidentiality** -- All passwords are encrypted before being stored.\
+- **Confidentiality** -> All passwords are encrypted before being stored.
-- **Integrity** -- Any tampering with the encrypted data will make decryption fail.\
+- **Integrity** -> Any tampering with the encrypted data will make decryption fail.
-- **Simplicity** -- Encryption and decryption are handled with just a few lines of code.
+- **Simplicity** -> Encryption and decryption are handled with just a few lines of code.

-Fernet uses:\
+Fernet uses:
-- AES in CBC mode with a 128-bit key for encryption\
+- AES in CBC mode with a 128-bit key for encryption
-- HMAC with SHA256 for authentication\
+- HMAC with SHA256 for authentication
 - Base64 encoding for safe storage

 This ensures your stored passwords remain **safe and secure**.